Alaska Medical Malpractice Law Firm for Brain and Spinal Cord Injuries

 - Elective surgery error — Many back-pain patients opt for surgical procedures that promise to alleviate their suffering and restore mobility.
 While many advances have been made in surgical techniques, human error is always a possibility.
 A slip of a scalpel may consign an otherwise healthy patient to a wheelchair for life.
 Anesthesia errors or excessive blood loss can cause hypoxic or anoxic brain damage.

 Brain and spinal cord injuries are often permanent, requiring a lifetime of therapy and assistance.
 Your medical malpractice law firm must set a firm goal of obtaining adequate compensation for your injuries to last a lifetime.
 This requires the type of exhaustive research and consultation that only an experienced injury attorney can perform.
 Dillon & Findley has more than 20 years of experience in complex injury cases and has achieved settlements and verdicts in excess of one million dollars for injured clients.

 Call Dillon & Findley, P.C. today

 From our office in Anchorage, Dillon & Findley serves all of Alaska.
-We offer a free initial consultation for all legal issues.
 For brain and spinal cord injury cases, our firm advances all litigation costs.
 You do not pay our attorney’s fees unless the case resolves favorably.
 Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.